simonmysun/tid/README.md

-    -B, --no-browser     do not start browser after the service started. defaults to true -C, --chdir [path]   change the working directory, defaults to current directory -c, --config [path]  set config path. defaults to ./deploy.conf -p, --port [n]       specify a port to use, by default the port 3000 will be used -w, --watch          watch file changes and automatically refresh
+    -B, --no-browser     do not start browser after the service started. defaults to true -C, --chdir [path]   change the working directory, defaults to current directory -c, --config [path]  set config path. defaults to ./deploy.conf -P, --port [n]       specify a port to use, by default the port 3000 will be used -w, --watch          watch file changes and automatically refresh

 ```

 ## TODO
 * Fix bugs;
-* Better scroll and scroll sync(according to the content);
+* Scroll sync(according to the content);
 * Faster previewing or less lagging;
 * Print / to PDF conversion support;
 * UML diagram support;